Skip to main content

 Lokum (Turkish Delight)

-Small, chewy cubes of gelled starch and sugar, often flavored with rosewater, lemon, or mint.
-A traditional sweet treat enjoyed with Turkish coffee or tea.
+Small, chewy cubes of gelled starch and sugar, usually flavored with rosewater, lemon, or mint.
+A traditional sweet to nibble alongside Turkish coffee or tea.

 vegetarian